-Stratford-upon-Avon College Student Transfers
+Stratford-upon-Avon College (and merger partner Solihull College & University Centre) Student Transfers

 Once you have considered your options, our Higher Education (HE) Admissions Officer will be able answer questions you may have relating to both leaving your course and any financial implications for both current and future studies.

-Non-Stratford-upon-Avon College Student Transfers
+Non-Stratford-upon-Avon College (and merger partner Solihull College & University Centre) Student Transfers